Sandpoint High School

 Sandpoint High School is a four-year public secondary school in the northwest United States, located in Sandpoint, Idaho.
 It is the larger of the two high schools in the Lake Pend Oreille School District; the other is Clark Fork in Class 1A.
 The SHS school colors are red and white and the mascot is a bulldog.

 Athletics

-Sandpoint competes in IHSAA Class 4A, the second-highest classification in the state.
-It is a member of the Inland Empire League (4A), along with Lakeland (in nearby Rathdrum) and Moscow, 135 mi south.
+Sandpoint competes in IHSAA Class 5A, the second-highest classification in the state.
+It is a member of the Inland Empire League (5A), along with Lakeland (in nearby Rathdrum) and Moscow, 135 mi south.

-SHS formerly had rivalries with Coeur d'Alene and Lewiston; both are in IEL 5A.
+SHS formerly had rivalries with Coeur d'Alene they are now in IEL 6A.